Appu-09/HealthBridge/README.md

 -> I looked at apps like NirogGyan, BloodGPT, Docus AI before building this.

--> They all do the same thing , explain blood test values in English to an English-speaking audience only.
+-> Most existing AI health tools primarily explain reports in English, with little to no support for detailed explanations in Indian regional languages.

 **What's missing in already existing apps**